Hiking: Discover the Tyrol and Wilder Kaiser region

 Enjoy days in nature and breathtaking scenery of the Wilder Kaiser.
 Even for short trips in the Kaiser Mountains can be so many peaks to conquer.
 The best tours of the four emperors places we have summarized for you.

-With step-up (Hartkaiserbahn Ellmau) is the Rübezahlschnitzweg one of the longest-carved trails in Austria.
+With step-up is (gondola) the Rübezahlschnitzweg one of the longest-carved trails in Austria.
 The Rehbachklamm in Scheffau cools and offers the children small waterfalls, caves and bridges.
 With small guests the Ahornseerunde is highly recommended, as this is the whole round long prams.

 Multi-day hikes in the Wilder Kaiser